2. Numeric vectors#

 ## [1] NA NA 6 NA

-Some of the above statements can be written more concisely.
+Some of the preceding statements can be written more concisely.

 When the operands are of different lengths, the shorter one